jarmo/duplicati-rb/README.md

 # Duplicati

-This gem is a [Duplicati](http://duplicati.com) backup utility wrapper in Ruby with easier API and sensible configuration defaults.
+This gem is a [Duplicati](http://duplicati.com) backup utility wrapper written in Ruby with easier API and sensible configuration defaults compared to Duplicati's own utilities.

 ## Installation